COVID-19 UPDATE: Offering Videocall and Telephone Sessions so that you can receive Psychological Therapy, Mindfulness and Counselling at home.

 I work primarily with adults, and my main therapeutic approaches are Acceptance and Commitment Therapy (ACT), Cognitive Behavioural Therapy (CBT), Mindfulness and Counselling.

-As a Clinical Psychologist, I specialise in a number of areas (including counselling), but, please contact me to discuss your individual needs:
+As a Clinical Psychologist in the Clapham and Wandsworth areas, I specialise in a number of areas (including counselling), but, please contact me to discuss your individual needs:

 Depression & Unhappiness